Department-for-Transport-Disruptions/bods-integrated-data/README.md

 > TNDS data mapping requires NOC and NapTAN data to exist in the database first (see NOC and NaPTAN sections above).

 TNDS data is behind authorisation.
-First find the AWS ARN of the secrete that contains auth credentials:
+First find the AWS ARN of the secret that contains auth credentials:

 ```bash
 aws secretesmanager list-secrets